 The Power of Listening

 Why is listening important to learning?
-Listening is a skill that can (and should) be developed.
+Listening is a skill that can and should be developed.
 This video addresses the importance of listening.
 Pay attention to areas where the speaker gives examples from other scholars and thinkers about the power of listening.

 Effective Participation Strategies

 Like listening, participating in class will help you get more out of class.
-It may also help you stand out as a student.
-Instructors notice the students who participate in class (and those who don’t), and participation is often a component of the final grade.
-“Participation” may include contributing to discussions, class activities, or projects.
-It means being actively involved.
+Participation may include contributing to discussions, class activities, or projects.
+It means being actively involved in some way.
 The following are some strategies for effective participation:

 - Share meaningful questions and comments: Some students speak up in class repeatedly if they know that participation is part of their grade.
-Although there isn’t necessarily anything wrong with this, it’s a good practice to focus on quality vs. quantity.
+Although there isn’t necessarily anything wrong with this practice, it’s a good practice to focus on quality versus quantity.
 For instance, a quieter student who raises her hand only twice during a discussion but provides thoughtful comments might be more noticeable to an instructor than a student who chimes in with everything that’s said.

 The resource Class Participation: More Than Just Raising Your Hand can help you evaluate what you need to work on in order to participate in class more effectively.